Dynatrace/dynatrace-operator/troubleshoot/README.md

 ### Manual Instructions

-1. Download `troubleshoot.sh` to host with access to affected cluster.
+1. Download `troubleshoot.sh` to the host with access to the affected cluster.
-1. Make sure file is executable: `chmod +x troubleshoot.sh`
+1. Make sure the file is executable: `chmod +x troubleshoot.sh`
 1. Run script: `./troubleshoot.sh`

 ## Options